 Statistical Model Designs to Coping with Omitted Variables

 With data in hand, there are multiple, well-established statistical model designs for analyzing clustered data to handle omitted confounders for causal analysis.
 We emphasize the term ‘designs’ over ‘methods,’ because one could implement these model designs using different estimation approaches (e.g., using linear regression, Structural Equation Models, or Bayesian techniques).
 These designs have different costs and benefits -- and differ in their assumptions required for interpreting an estimate as a causal effect.
 We believe these designs are a key advance worth considering for ecologists.
-Further, each design allows us to flexibly control for confounding variables that are both known and unknown (see Angrist and Pischke 2008, Ferraro and Miranda 2017, Dudney et al. 2021) – something many Ecologists worry about.
+Further, most of the following designs allows us to flexibly control for confounding variables that are both known and unknown (see Angrist and Pischke 2008, Ferraro and Miranda 2017, Dudney et al. 2021) – something many Ecologists worry about.

 We illustrate the different designs using a common set of terms for causal variables of interest (x), responses (y), and confounding variables (z) in a regression, applied to our example of the snail system in Figure 3 with different sites (i) sampled either at multiple time points (j) in a panel design or in multiple plots (j) in the case of a cross-sectional design.
 For the sake of simplicity, we assume a linear model form with normally distributed error (ϵ) such that if we had measured the confounder, we could fit the following model design and get a causally identified estimate of the effect of x on y.